Cheebo12/Cheebo12.github.io/RunToFly3D.md

 ## Game Assets

 The models used in the game were made by a modeler on my team.
 The sky box used was licensed and given to us by the organizers just for this game jam.
-The sound effects that were used in the game were taken from bensound.
+The sound effects that were used in the game were royalty free and taken from mixkit.

 ## Features